 It is also a relatively close drive to the East Coast Beach area, and the importance of Paya Lebar MRT’s centrality on the area’s demand should not be underestimated.

-Unlike its glamorous partner, D10 (which we will touch on next), the Clementi Park/Upper Bukit Timah area is a tad scaled down.
+Unlike its glamorous partner, D10 (which we will touch on soon enough), the Clementi Park/Upper Bukit Timah area is a tad scaled down.